 Lou frequently speaks before legal and business audiences on emerging issues related to SEC enforcement.

-- Board Member, Treasury Board of the Commonwealth of Virginia, appointed by Governor Terry McAuliffe, July 2014 – present
+- Board Member, Treasury Board of the Commonwealth of Virginia, initially appointed by Governor Terry McAuliffe in July 2014; reappointed by Governor Ralph Northam April 2018

 - United States Securities and Exchange Commission, Washington, D.C.,